mokdevel/DarcMods/DarcChopperCompatFF/README.md

 string author : Author of the file string comment : Generic comment.
 Not used in game. array<string> factions : Factions to use for choppers.
-"FF" uses Freedom Fighters default. float spawnChance : Chance percentage that is added to campaign progress.
-This is the total percentage to spawn choppers to join the fight. array<int> spawnDistance : Distance min/max to spawn the attacking chopper. array<int> spawnDelay : (minutes) Min/max delay before spawning the attacking chopper. array<int> chopperCount : The amount choppers to spawn.
+"FF" uses Freedom Fighters default. float spawnChance : Chance percentage that is added to campaign progress. array<int> spawnDistance : Distance min/max to spawn the attacking chopper. array<int> spawnDelay : (minutes) Min/max delay before spawning the attacking chopper. array<int> chopperCount : The amount choppers to spawn.